gkedge/the_project/docs/TheModule.md

+## The Module
-## [The Module]
+[The Module]: #themodule

 Every project starts small.
 We are starting with a flat, unrecommended file structure just to show simple access to a module in a directory from a sibling test case. \[`test_module0.py`]

-There is nothing special with Python to statically (no runtime, dynamic alteration of the `sys.path`) access the imported module.
-If Pycharm couldn't find the import, it would have a red underline under it.
+There is nothing special with Python to statically (*no runtime, dynamic alteration of the `sys.path`*) access the imported module.
+If Pycharm couldn't statically find the import, it would have a red underline under it.
 *Picture of red underline*

 Because, it is statically accessible, Pycharm can navigate directly to a